kuangyu0801/kuangyu0801.github.io/README.md

 		- 	design and review UT and IT test case on necessity basis
 		- start lean and verification at earliest possible (with overlapping developing plan)
 		- implementing functionality on simulation environment, FPGA, test chip, product with machine
-		- help RF team with log examing
+		- help RF team with log examining
 - **Result**:
 	- 2019, 5G functionality successfully verified with UXM 5G and Radio Communication Test Station MT8000A from Anritsu
 	- 2020, now the product is adopted with customer OPPO, VIVO, Xiaomi